elixirschool/elixirschool/_posts/2019-05-24-live-view-with-channels.md

 Now we've captured the moment in time at which to send a message from the LiveView process to the Channel process.
 But wait!
 How can we send a message to a process whose PID we don't know?
 The LiveView process, in its current form, doesn't know about the channel process with which it shares a socket.
 In order to fix this, we'll need to leverage a Registry.

-## Communicating from the LiveView to the Channel
+## Part III: Communicating from the LiveView to the Channel

 In this section, we'll register our channel process so that the live view can look up and send a message to the appropriate channel PID.
 Then, we'll teach the live view how to perform this lookup and send a message to the right channel PID.